ruby-processing/JRubyArt/_posts/2017-01-21-processing-api.md

 ### The processing-api

 Most of the processing methods, as explained in the [Processing Language API][processing], are available as instance methods on your Processing::App. (frame_rate, ellipse, and the 158 others.)
 This makes it easy as pie to use them within your sketch, but you should prefer snake case to camel case and there are some caveats.
-Here is an example of a `bare` sketch (you can if you wish create a class wrapped sketch), the main difference with vanilla processing (from the processing ide) is that you need to explicitly create a settings method to set the size and sketch mode.
+Here is an example of a `bare` sketch (you can if you wish create a class wrapped sketch), the main difference with vanilla processing (from the processing ide) is that you need to explicitly create a [settings][settings] method to set the size and sketch mode.

 ``` ruby
 def settings